 I have recently learned that Antrim has multiple hiking trails.
 I am excited to explore some new trails in this area.
-For my last Hike Like a Woman, Hiking Group Hike we a wonderful experience at Loverens Mills Cedar Swamp trails.
+For my last Hike Like a Woman Monadnock Group Hike we had a wonderful experience at Loverens Mills Cedar Swamp trails.
 Fun fact: "Atlantic white cedar swamps are rare in New Hampshire, comprising only about one percent of the state’s wetlands.
 Loverens Mills Cedar Swamp is the second largest and considered the highest quality boreal cedar swamp in New Hampshire."
 Courtesy of the Nature Conservancy Website.

 We did the Lovererns Mills Loop trail and a side trail to the look out.
 We did not do the Cedar Swamp Boardwalk because I was worried the boardwalk would be too icy and I wanted to go back in the spring or summer when it is supposedly covered in moss and a magical experience.
 From the parking lot we walked up and old road along an old mill and dam site With the recent rains and snow melt the river was rushing provided a relaxing sound and a beautiful sight.

 After walking a few hundred feet the trail starts to the right.
 The trail was fairly easy to follow due to the trail markers.
 There was only one place that we had difficulty finding the next trail marker, but were able to figure it out quickly.
 The trail is fairlt flat with some gradual up and downs.
 The trail goes along the river for a few minutes giving you the opportunity to enjoy the water.
 The Lookout Point overlooks the rivers and local ridgelines .